Terminal Coalgebras in Countably Many Steps: Introduction

+The first condition is inspired by the descending chain condition in algebra and more specifically by the Noetherian condition introduced by Urbat and Schr\"{o}der~\cite{UrbatS20}.
+Regarding the second one, it was shown by Trnkov\'{a} that every set functor preserves nonempty binary intersections~\cite{trnkova69}.
+In addition, every finitary set functor preserves \emph{all} nonempty intersections~\cite[Thm.~4.4.3]{AMM25}.

+Our first main result (\cref{T:main}) holds for locally finitely presentable categories satisfying the DCC: for every finitary endofunctor preserving nonempty binary intersections, the terminal-coalgebra chain converges in $\omega + \omega$ steps.
+We also show that the DCC is satisfied by a large number of categories of interest, such as sets, posets, graphs, vector spaces, boolean algebras, nominal sets, and presheaves on finite sets.

+The category of metric spaces and non-expanding maps is not locally finitely presentable, and so \cref{T:main} is not applicable to it.
+Nevertheless, we provide in~\cref{T:MetOplusO} a sufficient condition which implies that the terminal-coalgebra chain of an endofunctor converges in $\omega + \omega$ steps: the endofunctor should be finitary and preserve nonempty binary intersections (as in our~\cref{T:main}), and it also should preserve isometric embeddings.

+We are also interested in other variations on Worrell's method.
+We take an endofunctor~$F$ which has a set of desirable properties and consider \emph{polynomials in $F$}.
+By this we mean the functors built from~$F$ and the constant functors using product, coproduct, and composition.
+These variations are presented in \Crefrange{S:Kripke}{S:Hausdorff}.
+They use our sufficient condition (\Cref{P:modest}) but not $\DCC$-categories.

-We also present a result for the category $\MS$ of metric spaces and nonexpanding maps.
-The role of the Vietoris functor is played by the \emph{Hausdorff functor} $\H$ assigning to every space $X$ the space $\H X$ of all compact subsets with the Hausdorff metric.
+On $\Set$, we will be concerned with polynomials in $\powfin$; we call these \emph{Kripke polynomial functors}, following Jacobs~\cite{jacobs}.
+On the category~$\Top$ of topological spaces, a good analog of~$\powf$ is the \emph{Vietoris functor} $\V$ assigning to every space $X$ the space of all compact subsets equipped with the Vietoris topology (\Cref{S:Vietoris}).
+The resulting class of \emph{Vietoris polynomial} functors was first defined by Hofmann et al.~\cite{HNN19}.
+We also study the category $\MS$ of metric spaces and non-expanding maps.
+The role of the Vietoris functor is played there by the \emph{Hausdorff functor} $\H$ assigning to every space~$X$ the space $\H X$ of all compact subsets with the Hausdorff metric.
+We shall see that Kripke and Hausdorff polynomial functors have $\nu F = V_{\omega+\omega}$, whereas Vietoris polynomials functors have the stronger bound $\nu F = V_{\omega}$.

-\mysubsec{Other contributions.} In addition to the aforementioned results we show results obtained by either varying the category or the endofunctor.
-For example, consider again the Hausdorff polynomial functors.
-Whenever $F$ is such a functor and the constants involved in its construction are complete spaces, $\nu F$ again turns out to be complete.
-Analogous results hold for compact spaces, or ultrametric spaces.
-Finally, we present a proof of the description of $\nu\powfin$ and $V_\omega$ for $\powfin$ exhibited by Worrell~\cite{worrell:05} (the latter without a proof). \smnote{Worrell did have a proof for $\nu \powfin$ (showing that it follows from $V_\omega$).}

-We simplify a proof of a known negative result: the variation of $\H$ obtained by moving from compact sets to closed sets has no fixed points.
+A concrete example of a terminal coalgebra related to metric labelled transition systems is presented in \Cref{S:example}.